-‘Bachelor In Paradise’ Cast 2017: Will Trouble-Maker Chad Johnson Find Love?
+‘Bachelor In Paradise’ Cast 2017: Will Troublemaker Chad Johnson Find Love?

-Although the entire cast of Bachelor In Paradise 20127 has yet to be announced, fan predictions have been circling for months.
-Trouble-maker Chad Johnson was confirmed to be returning to Bachelor In Paradise.
+Although the entire cast of Bachelor In Paradise 2017 has yet to be announced, fan predictions have been circling for months.
+Troublemaker Chad Johnson was confirmed to be returning to Bachelor In Paradise.
 Will the reality TV “villain” make it long enough on the show to have a chance at finding love?

 The Bachelor In Paradise 2017 cast will not be including this season of The Bachelor‘s fan favorite, Corrine Olympios.
 However, The Bachelor nation will surely be entertained by Chad Johnson’s return to the ABC reality show.